-If you’re looking for chocolate chips, raisins, or nuts in your cookies, you can add them to this base recipe OR, try these Oatmeal Chocolate Chip Cookies or these Oatmeal Pecan Cookies.
-And for something even better than oatmeal raisin cookies, try this recipe using dried cranberries in place of raisins!
+If you’re craving chocolate chips, raisins, or nuts, you can easily add them to this base recipe.
+Or, check out these Oatmeal Chocolate Chip Cookies or Oatmeal Pecan Cookies.

 - Cornstarch: This keeps the cookies nice and soft.